aleinin/game-of-the-year/adrs/ADR-5-template-strings.md

 For example, GET /properties?localTimeZone=America/Chicago would return the formatted date in Chicago time (CST or CDT)

-If no localTimeZone is provided, the user can also provide a defaultLocalTimeZone in their `Properties` that will be used instead
+If no localTimeZone is provided, the admin can also provide a defaultLocalTimeZone in their `Properties` that will be used instead

 if no localTimeZone and no defaultLocalTimeZone exist, then UTC will be used.